 - Equity: The category of the company’s capital that gives ownership and voting rights to its holders.
 The holders of equity shares are last in line when it comes to dividend payment or return of capital.

-- ESOP: ESOP – employee stock option plan – is an employee benefit plan intended to encourage a company’s employees to acquire ownership company.
+- ESOP: ESOP – employee stock option plan – is an employee benefit plan intended to encourage a company’s employees to acquire ownership of a company.
 Stock options allow employees to purchase the company’s shares in future at a fixed, usually discounted, price.
 This means that employees can convert their options to shares at a price lower than the existing value of shares, the difference being the reward for the employees.

 - Fully diluted basis: Calculations of shareholding on a fully diluted basis assumes that all the shares issued by a company, as well as all convertible securities and unallocated/reserved stock in the stock option pool have converted to equity.